aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 The secret name from the Prerequisite section 3.iii.

+## Security issue

+As the implementation uses getSecretValue(), the secret parameters will be displayed as plain text in the CloudFormation.
+These secrets are gMaestro’s secrets which don’t affect the user.
+This issue will be mitigated and updated in the following weeks.

 ## Support

 If you have questions about Gmaestro, catch us [on Slack](https://granulatecommunity.slack.com/archives/C03RK0HN2TU)!